Empty Lot at 18th and Callowhill

 Detail from 1910 Bromley map.
 Industry has encroached onto the block.
 Manufacturers along the Callowhill Cut could use massive hoists to lower finished products from the factory onto the rail lines.

 Detail from 1922 Bromley map.
-The Emory Methodist Episcopal Church has become an iron works.
+The Emory Methodist Episcopal Church became an iron works in 1897.
 Baldwin Locomotive Works has taken over three-quarters of the future Baldwin Park.

 Detail from 1942 land use map.
-There are no more residences.
+There are no more residences except 1847 Callowhill (now the Rose Tattoo).

 In 1923 the Electric Power Equipment Corporation moved to the two story building marked "Electric Equipment Co." from 13th and Wood Streets.
 It paid $70,000 for the 72 x 268 foot plant.

-The stippled lots represent parking lots and the lower right stippled lot with the "S" represents a gasoline service station.
-The "V" stands for "vacant."
+The stippled lots represent commercial businesses and the lower right stippled lot with the "S" represents a gasoline service station.
+The "V" stands for vacant land.
 The Baldwin Locomotive Works completed its move to Eddystone in 1926.

 Northwest corner of 18th and Callowhill in 1955 shows service station.